How to Apply

 Each city has a full social calendar for the summer.
 These planned events afford you the opportunity to get to know as many of our attorneys as possible.
 These events also provide our attorneys with the opportunity to get to know you.
 This allows you to get a feel for our culture and find out if we’re a fit for you.

-We also have a statewide summer associate event that brings all our summer associates together in one office for a special presentation by the firm’s Managing Partner and other department heads.
+We also have a firmwide summer associate event that brings all of our summer associates together in one office for a 2 day event with presentations from our firm’s managing partner, guest speakers, panel presentations and our annual firmwide summer associate challenge.
 The event typically includes a reception and dinner that allows the entire summer associate class to socialize as a group and meet JW attorneys from other offices.

 Check out more photos of our Summer Associate Events!